 - SOFT AND DURABLE: Extra fine – 620 holes/inch2

 - SIMPLY THE BEST MOSQUITO HEAD NET: This Mosquito net is bigger than other nets.
-The net will protect you – even against midges, gnats, and...
+It has the finest mesh, the only head net with 620 holes/inch2.
+The...

 - PERFECT FIT: The size (top C 25” x height 26" x bottom C 39”) fits comfortably over most headwear (hat NOT included - we assume you like wearing...